-The first day (October 25th, 2022; 12 pm – 4 pm EST) will focus on humility and compassion as we engage with participants to share their stories and vision for a more robust and responsive women's healthcare system across Canada.
-Throughout the day, we will discuss priority themes, share more information about the Pan-Canadian Women’s Health Coalition and ensure that attendees have a chance to meet and connect with like-minded individuals.
+The first day focused on humility and compassion as we engaged with participants to share their stories and vision for a more robust and responsive women's healthcare system across Canada.
+Throughout the day, we discussed priority themes, shared more information about the Pan-Canadian Women’s Health Coalition and ensured that attendees have a chance to meet and connect with like-minded individuals.

-The second day (October 26th, 2022; 12 pm – 4 pm EST) will be more operational, focusing on brainstorming solutions to transform women's health in Canada, as well as helpful sessions on submitting a hub application and imagining what the role of the coordinating centre for the Coalition might look like.
-Information about additional and ongoing networking opportunities will also be provided.
+The second day was more operational, focusing on brainstorming solutions to transform women's health in Canada, as well as helpful sessions on submitting a hub application and imagining what the role of the coordinating centre for the Coalition might look like.

-The following guiding values have been identified for the Ideas Fair and Learning Circle:
+The following guiding values were identified for the Ideas Fair and Learning Circle: